Dangjin: Administrative divisions

 The city is divided into 2 eup, 9 myeon and 3 dong.

 History

-The name "Dangjin" was first used to refer to this area during the Joseon Dynasty.
+The name "Dangjin" was first used to refer to this area during the Joseon period.
 From 1413 to 1895, it was known as Dangjin-hyeon, a division of Chungcheong Province.
 The city achieved its present borders in 1973, with the merger of a portion of Jeongmi-myeon into Seosan's Unsan-myeon.
 It was originally a county but was promoted to a city on January 1, 2012, after a rapid population boost.